 Giving us your proxy means that you are authorizing us to vote your shares at the annual meeting in the manner you direct.
-You may vote for our nominees for election as Class I directors or withhold your vote for any one or more of those nominees.
-You may vote for or against the change in our company name or the appointment of Ernst & Young LLP as our independent auditors for the year ending December 31, 2007 or abstain from voting on those proposals.
+You may vote for our nominees for election as Class II directors or withhold your vote for any one or more of those nominees.
+You may vote for or against the appointment of Ernst & Young LLP as our independent auditors for the year ending December 31, 2008 or abstain from voting on that proposal.

-If you sign and return the enclosed proxy card and do not withhold authority to vote for the election of our nominees for election as Class I directors, all of your shares will be voted for the election of those nominees.
-If you withhold authority to vote for one or more of our nominees for election as Class I directors, none of your shares will be voted for those nominees.
+If you vote by proxy and do not withhold authority to vote for the election of our nominees for election as Class II directors, all of your shares will be voted for the election of those nominees.
+If you withhold authority to vote for one or more of our nominees for election as Class II directors, none of your shares will be voted for those nominees.

-If any of our nominees for election as Class I directors become unavailable for any reason before the election, we may reduce the number of directors serving on our board of directors, or our board of directors may designate substitute nominees, as necessary.
-We have no reason to believe that any of our nominees for election as Class I directors will be unavailable.
-If our board of directors designates any substitute nominees, the persons named in the enclosed proxy card will vote your shares for such substitute(s) if they are instructed to do so by our board of directors or, in the absence of any such instructions, in accordance with their own best judgment.
+If any of our nominees for election as Class II directors become unavailable for any reason before the election, we may reduce the number of directors serving on our board of directors, or our board of directors may designate substitute nominees, as necessary.
+We have no reason to believe that any of our nominees for election as Class II directors will be unavailable.
+If our board of directors designates any substitute nominees, the persons receiving your proxy will vote your shares for such substitute(s) if they are instructed to do so by our board of directors or, in the absence of any such instructions, in accordance with their own best judgment.

-If you sign and return the enclosed proxy but do not specify how you want your shares voted, your shares will be voted in favor of our nominees for election as Class I directors and in favor of the change in our company name and the appointment of Ernst & Young LLP as our independent auditors for the year ending December 31, 2007.
+If you vote by proxy but do not specify how you want your shares voted, your shares will be voted in favor of our nominees for election as Class II directors and in favor of the appointment of Ernst & Young LLP as our independent auditors for the year ending December 31, 2008.

-If you sign and return the enclosed proxy and any additional business properly comes before the annual meeting, the persons named in the enclosed proxy will vote your shares on those matters as instructed by our board of directors or, in the absence of any such instructions, in accordance with their own best judgment.
+If you vote by proxy and any additional business properly comes before the annual meeting, the persons receiving your proxy will vote your shares on those matters as instructed by our board of directors or, in the absence of any such instructions, in accordance with their own best judgment.
 As of the date of this proxy statement, we are not aware of any other matter to be raised at the annual meeting.